Smertig/banana/docs/api/tg/methods/promote_chat_member.rst

    .. cpp:member:: optional_t<boolean_t> is_anonymous

-   Pass True, if the administrator's presence in the chat is hidden
+   Pass True if the administrator's presence in the chat is hidden

    .. cpp:member:: optional_t<boolean_t> can_manage_chat

-   Pass True, if the administrator can access the chat event log, chat statistics, message statistics in channels, see channel members, see anonymous administrators in supergroups and ignore slow mode.
-Implied by any other administrator privilege
+   Pass True if the administrator can access the chat event log, get boost list, see hidden supergroup and channel members, report spam messages and ignore slow mode.
+Implied by any other administrator privilege.

-   .. cpp:member:: optional_t<boolean_t> can_post_messages

-   Pass True, if the administrator can create channel posts, channels only

-   .. cpp:member:: optional_t<boolean_t> can_edit_messages

-   Pass True, if the administrator can edit messages of other users and can pin messages, channels only

    .. cpp:member:: optional_t<boolean_t> can_delete_messages

-   Pass True, if the administrator can delete messages of other users
+   Pass True if the administrator can delete messages of other users

-   .. cpp:member:: optional_t<boolean_t> can_manage_voice_chats
+   .. cpp:member:: optional_t<boolean_t> can_manage_video_chats

-   Pass True, if the administrator can manage voice chats
+   Pass True if the administrator can manage video chats

    .. cpp:member:: optional_t<boolean_t> can_restrict_members

-   Pass True, if the administrator can restrict, ban or unban chat members
+   Pass True if the administrator can restrict, ban or unban chat members, or access supergroup statistics

    .. cpp:member:: optional_t<boolean_t> can_promote_members

-   Pass True, if the administrator can add new administrators with a subset of their own privileges or demote administrators that he has promoted, directly or indirectly (promoted by administrators that were appointed by him)
+   Pass True if the administrator can add new administrators with a subset of their own privileges or demote administrators that they have promoted, directly or indirectly (promoted by administrators that were appointed by him)

    .. cpp:member:: optional_t<boolean_t> can_change_info

-   Pass True, if the administrator can change chat title, photo and other settings
+   Pass True if the administrator can change chat title, photo and other settings

    .. cpp:member:: optional_t<boolean_t> can_invite_users

-   Pass True, if the administrator can invite new users to the chat
+   Pass True if the administrator can invite new users to the chat

+   .. cpp:member:: optional_t<boolean_t> can_post_stories

+   Pass True if the administrator can post stories to the chat

+   .. cpp:member:: optional_t<boolean_t> can_edit_stories

+   Pass True if the administrator can edit stories posted by other users

+   .. cpp:member:: optional_t<boolean_t> can_delete_stories

+   Pass True if the administrator can delete stories posted by other users

+   .. cpp:member:: optional_t<boolean_t> can_post_messages

+   Pass True if the administrator can post messages in the channel, or access channel statistics; for channels only

+   .. cpp:member:: optional_t<boolean_t> can_edit_messages

+   Pass True if the administrator can edit messages of other users and can pin messages; for channels only

    .. cpp:member:: optional_t<boolean_t> can_pin_messages

-   Pass True, if the administrator can pin messages, supergroups only
+   Pass True if the administrator can pin messages; for supergroups only

+   .. cpp:member:: optional_t<boolean_t> can_manage_topics

+   Pass True if the user is allowed to create, rename, close, and reopen forum topics; for supergroups only